devJuanS/fullstackopen-course/part-03/README.md

 6. Step 6: Implement error handling for creating new entries.
 7. Step 7: Add the morgan middleware to the application for logging.
 8. Step 8: Configure morgan so that it also shows the data sent in HTTP POST requests.
+9. Step 9: Make the backend work with the phonebook frontend.